-CINCINNATI — Madison Smith was a graduate student at the University of North Carolina when she first used her data science skills to help nonprofit organizations near campus.
+CINCINNATI — Madison Smith was a graduate student at North Carolina State University when she first used her data science skills to help nonprofit organizations near campus.

 She enjoyed the volunteer work so much that when Smith moved to Greater Cincinnati for a job at Fifth Third Bank, the self-described “math nerd” said she wanted to figure out a way to help here, too.